- Use the accommodation page search filters and see the guest reviews at the foot of each homestay page to decide where you want to stay.

 - If the homestay owner declines your request or doesn’t reply within 48 hours, we’ll let you know by email/SMS and provide you with some options for what to do next.

 - If your request is accepted and the homestay needs a deposit to confirm your booking, they will contact you about it.
+Very few homestays require deposits or prepayment.
+Ones that do will contact you directly within a day or two of confirming your booking.

 - A week before your scheduled arrival we’ll email/SMS you a reminder containing a cancellation link in case your plans have changed.